-Redefines as earned income, royalties earned in connection with any publication of the individual's work, and honoraria received for services rendered (previously defined as unearned income).
+Redefines as earned income, royalties earned in connection with any publication of the individual's work and honoraria received for services rendered (previously defined as unearned income).

+1993 (Public Law 103-66, enacted August 10).
 Hostile fire pay to members of the uniformed services.